-Now you have all sorts of AP US History practice resources, but what's the best way to use them?
-In this section we go over exactly how you should be studying with practice exams during each semester of the class.
+Now, you have all sorts of AP US History practice resources—but what's the best way to use them?
+In this section, we go over exactly how you should be studying with AP practice exams during each semester of the APUSH class.

-At this point, you can mostly rely on unofficial tests and quizzes that only deal with the topics that your class has already covered.
-Many of the sites listed above have large collections of questions for each unit of the course.
-Work on building a strong foundation of knowledge so that you’re prepared to answer more advanced analytical questions in the future.
+At this point, you can mostly rely on unofficial AP US History tests and quizzes that only deal with the topics your class has covered.
+Many of the websites listed above have large collections of questions for each unit of the course.
+Work on building a strong foundation of knowledge so that you'll be prepared to answer more advanced analytical questions in the future.

-You can start taking full AP US History practice tests and assessing your AP score level midway through the second semester (March is a good time to get the ball rolling on this).
-By then, you've learned enough of the material for your scores on practice tests to be fairly accurate predictions of your final AP test scores.
+Start taking full AP US History practice tests and assessing your score level midway through the second semester (March is a good time to get the ball rolling on this).
+By then, you've learned enough of the material for your scores on APUSH practice tests to be fairly accurate predictions of your final AP exam scores.

-Since the US History test changed in 2015, you won't have many full official practice tests that reflect the current format.
-Use your limited resources wisely by carefully assessing your performance on each practice test and studying your weak areas before taking additional tests.
+Since the US History test has undergone various changes in recent years, you won't have many full official practice tests that reflect the current format.
+Use your limited resources wisely by carefully assessing your performance on each practice test and studying your weak areas before you take additional tests.

-Take and score an initial practice test (with accurate time constraints!) before you do any studying.
-As you take the test, mark any questions you're unsure about; you’ll want to study that material later even if you end up guessing correctly.
-After you score the test, categorize your mistakes by historical period and theme to see if you can find any patterns.
+We recommend taking and scoring an initial APUSH practice test (with accurate time constraints!) before you do any studying.
+As you take the test, mark any questions you're unsure about; you will want to study that material later even if you end up guessing correctly.
+After you score your test, categorize your mistakes by time period and theme to see whether there are any patterns.

-Then, start studying the areas that need work.
-You can turn to unofficial practice questions during the study process to test your knowledge.
-You should also practice writing essay outlines, so you're more prepared for the free-response section.
-Once you feel that you've mastered the subjects that stumped you on the first test, you can take another full practice test to see whether you've improved.
+Next, start studying the areas that need work.
+You can turn to unofficial AP US History practice questions here to test your knowledge.
+You should also practice writing essay outlines so you're more prepared for the free-response section.
+Once you feel that you've mastered all the AP topics that stumped you on the first test, take another practice test to see whether you've improved.

 Decide whether or not you want to repeat this process based on your score on the second test.
 If you haven't improved much, you should reconsider your prep methods.
 Spend a longer time checking in with yourself to make sure you've retained information.
-You can also plan on doing more practice questions between full tests so that you're prepared for the format as well as the content.
+You can also plan on doing more practice questions between full tests so that you're prepared for both the format and the content tested.

 Fill in any little holes in your memory.
 You never know if they'll come back to haunt you on the AP test. *spooky musical interlude*

-Tip #1: Read Excerpts Carefully, and Look for Direct Evidence
+#1: Read Excerpts Carefully and Look for Direct Evidence

 Always build sturdy conceptual bridges between tidbits of outside knowledge and the main argument of your essay.

-The practice tests in this article should serve as helpful resources for you in preparation for the AP exam and any in-class assessments.
-Remember, official College Board questions are the highest quality practice materials, so use them wisely.
-Try to save most of the official practice resources for when you're closer to the AP test.
-You can use unofficial materials throughout the year to brush up on your memory of specific topics in the course.
+The AP US History practice tests in this article should serve as useful resources for you as you prep for the AP exam and any in-class assessments.
+Remember that official College Board questions are the highest quality practice materials, so use them wisely.
+We recommend trying to save most of the official practice resources for when you're closer to the actual APUSH test.
+You can use unofficial materials throughout the school year to brush up on specific topics in the course.

-To recap, the overall study tips I recommend for AP US History are:
+To recap, here are our four top study tips for AP US History:

 With these tips in mind, you can take full advantage of the practice materials, become a master of US History, and show the AP test who's boss!

 Are you missing some of your notes from class?
-This article has links to great notes for AP US History that will give you tons of information on every topic in the course.
+We've got links to great notes for AP US History that will give you tons of information on every topic in the course.

-How do you know whether your practice test results are equivalent to a high or low AP score?
-Learn more about how AP tests are scored.
+How can you know whether your AP US History practice test results are equivalent to a high or low AP score?
+Learn more about how AP tests are scored in our guide.